-Ring-necked Pheasant and Grey Partridge Hunting Forecast for Southern Alberta–Late Summer 2018
+Ring-necked Pheasant and Grey Partridge Hunting Forecast for Southern Alberta–Late Summer 2019

-In many locations, this past winter was the worst seen in over 30 years.
-After a severe winter and late, wet spring, it's no surprise that counts are lower than previous years.
+The survey location again experienced an extreme winter and a late, wet spring; with these conditions, it is no surprise that counts are lower than previous years.
 With some hard work and dedication, wild birds can still be found.
-ACA releases pheasants on sites distributed from Peace River to Medicine Hat.
+There are lots of pheasant hunting opportunities on Provincial Pheasant Release Sites ranging from Peace River to Medicine Hat.
 Visit the ACA website to plan your hunts at over 40 sites.
-Buy your licenses and start making plans for your fall hunts.
+Buy your licences, and start making plans for your fall hunts.

 |Survey results||Ring-necked pheasant||Grey partridge|